Secrets (Nicki French album)

 Secrets is the debut album by English singer Nicki French, released on 20 June 1995 in the U.S. The album is primarily dance-focused and features two cover songs: "Total Eclipse of the Heart" (originally recorded and released by Bonnie Tyler) and "For All We Know" (originally recorded by The Carpenters).
-"Total Eclipse of the Heart" became French's biggest hit single, reaching #5 in the UK Singles Chart and #2 on the US Billboard Hot 100.
+"Total Eclipse of the Heart" became French's biggest hit single, reaching No. 5 in the UK Singles Chart and No. 2 on the US Billboard Hot 100.

 For its release in Japan in 1997, the album was retitled Total Eclipse of the Heart after its lead track.
 Extra tracks were also added to the Japanese version.